Phil Brown - journalist . writer . poet

 For many years he has also written wry columns about his life and the vagaries of existence with occasional references to Dumb and Dumber.

 “As an author I often write about myself,” Phil says.
 “And, if that sounds self-indulgent, you don't know the half of it.
-Mind you if you read any of my memoirs - Travels with My Angst, Any Guru Will Do and The Kowloon Kid, all will be revealed.
+Mind you if you read any of my memoirs - Travels with My Angst, Any Guru Will Do, The Kowloon Kid, and Confessions of a Minor Poet, all will be revealed.
 Existential angst reigns in all my work including my two books of poetry - Plastic Parables and An Accident in the Evening.
 Is that a good thing?
 You can be the judge of that.”

 Phil is a popular presenter at festivals and events of an artistic or literary nature and is available for speaking and writing engagements.
 In fact, try shutting him up.

-The book: Confessions of a Minor Poet,- Phil Brown
+Confessions of a Minor Poet by Phil Brown

 InDaily QueenslandPhil Brown Editor - InReview Qld at InDaily Queensland